GoogleChrome/web.dev/src/site/content/en/blog/better-responsiveness-metric/index.md

 Another option is to compute the average or median latency of the interactions throughout the life of the page.
-So if we had latencies of 80&nbsp;ms, 90&nbsp;ms, and 100&nbsp;ms, then the average latency for the page would be 90&nbsp;ms. We could also consider the average or median ‘over budget’ to account for different expectations depending on the type of interaction.
+So if we had latencies of 80&nbsp;ms, 90&nbsp;ms, and 100&nbsp;ms, then the average latency for the page would be 90&nbsp;ms. We could also consider the average or median "over budget" to account for different expectations depending on the type of interaction.

 ## How does this look like on web performance APIs?